A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Evaluation of the score-performance matching algorithms

-The relatively high error rates of the algorithm with preprocessing for Beethoven's first concerto and Chopin's concerto are mainly due to accidental troubles in the preprocessing of trills caused by performance mistakes and failure of score-position estimation.
-They are severe especially for passages with several succeeding trills and those with a sustaining trill with other voices as expected.
+The relatively high error rates of the algorithm with preprocessing for Beethoven's first concerto and Chopin's concerto are mainly due to accidental troubles in the preprocessing of trills caused by performance errors and failure of score-position estimation.
+They are severe especially for passages with several succeeding trills and those with a sustaining trill with other voice parts as expected.
 The latter case is often problematic for the algorithm without modeling ornaments, demonstrating the fact that it is hard to correctly match all notes by treating the indeterminacies of trill notes simply as deletions and insertions without particular tuning of model parameters for trills.
-For both the algorithms without modeling ornaments, threshold clustering of notes often fail in passages with short appoggiaturas and arpeggios, as seen in the relatively high error rates for Couperin's and Chopin's pieces.
+For both algorithms without modeling ornaments, threshold clustering of notes often fail in passages with short appoggiaturas and arpeggios, as seen in the relatively high error rates for Couperin's and Chopin's pieces.

-A contribution of error rate is unavoidable estimation errors in a certain period of time after repeats and skips before identifying the correct resumption score position \cite{Nakamura2014}, which becomes manifest by comparing the error rates with the results for offline alignment in the next subsection.
+A contribution of error rate from estimation errors in a certain period of time after repeats and skips before identifying the correct resumption score position is unavoidable \cite{Nakamura2014}, which becomes manifest by comparing the error rates with the results for offline alignment in the next subsection.
 It is a large portion of error rates for the algorithm with the HMM with ornaments.
-Another source of typical estimation errors of the algorithm is after notes following trills which are mistaken as the trill notes.
-The ambiguity in distinguishing the after notes from trill notes with pitch errors can be reduced if probability of erroneous pitch is low, or the durational information of trill is used, for example with the variable duration model.
+Another source of typical estimation errors of the algorithm is after notes following trills which are misidentified as the trill notes.
+The ambiguity in distinguishing the after notes from trill notes with pitch errors can be reduced if probability of erroneous pitches is low, or if the durational information of the trill is used, for example with the variable duration model.
 Occasionally a problem occurs in detecting a note following a trill if the pitch of the note is same as the trill notes.
-Precise modeling of trill duration can help, but the problem in principle can only be solved by relaxing the strict real-time online condition and use some kind of delayed decision \cite{Dannenberg1988}.
+Precise modeling of duration of the trill can help, but the problem in principle can only be solved by relaxing the strict real-time online condition and use some kind of delayed decision \cite{Dannenberg1988}.